telent/eufon/README.md

  - gestures to switch view
  - gesture to launch terminal?
  - some way to kill an app
+ - kiwmi may or may not have touch support

-[ ] some way to add launcher shortcuts for Fennel functions [ ] hook up system to session bus, to handle incoming calls [ ] kiwmi: support reloading config or otherwise making live changes
+[ ] some way to add launcher shortcuts for Fennel functions [ ] hook up system to session bus, to handle incoming calls [ ] kiwmi: support reloading config or otherwise making live changes [ ] why are overlay windows overlapping regular view?